 If you’re not familiar with tres leches, it’s possibly one of the most delicious desserts ever invented.
 (And this is coming from a chocolate lover!)
-Tres leches is a light sponge cake that gets doused in a mixture of sweetened condensed milk, evaporated milk and cream or milk.
+Unlike a more classic vanilla cake, tres leches is a light sponge cake that gets doused in a mixture of sweetened condensed milk, evaporated milk and cream or milk.
 Topped with whipped cream, tres leches always feels simultaneously decadent but not TOO heavy.

 Anecdotally, I find that it seems to convert a lot of “not dessert people” people into partakers.
 While I wasn’t sure I’d find enough variation to test 9 different recipes, I of course found plenty of factors to explore by the end.
 Let’s dive in!